- The alkaline lysis method of plasmid isolation was originally developed by Brinboim and Doly (1979).

 Step 7: Recovery of plasmid DNA from the supernatant by precipitation

-◊ Add an equal volume of isopropanol in the supernatant.
+◊ Add an equal volume of isopropanol to the supernatant.

 ◊ Mix it by inverting the tube 4 – 6 times.